St. Paul Saints (1884–1900): 1892: First Western League season

 Despite the franchise relocating in the previous season, St. Paul returned minor league play and joined a new league in 1892.
 The St. Paul Saints began the season as charter members of the Class A level Western League.
 St. Paul and the Kansas City Cowboys, Milwaukee Brewers, Minneapolis Minnies, Omaha Omahogs, franchises all moved from the Western Association to join the Western League.
 Those five teams joined with the Columbus Reds, Indianapolis Hoosiers and Toledo Black Pirates teams to form the newly formed eight-team league.
 The Western League began its first season of play with opening day games held on April 16, 1892.
 At a league meeting held on March 17, 1892, at the Auditorium Hotel in Chicago, team rosters were formed by drawing 96 player names out of the hat of league president Jimmy Williams, with no player exchanges allowed.

 After beginning the season, the St. Paul Saints did not end the season in the league, beginning a tumultuous series of events for the fledgling league.
 During the first Western League season the St. Paul franchise relocated to Ft.
 Wayne, Indiana on May 25, 1892.
 After obtaining a team Ft.
 Wayne folded along with the Milwaukee Brewers on July 7, 1892.
 Shortly after, the first place Columbus Reds and Minneapolis Minnies teams both disbanded July 15.
 With these events, the Western League folded July 17, 1982.

 In the final 1892 Western League standings of the shortened season, St. Paul/Ft.
 Wayne ended the season in third place in the 10-team league, finishing 5.5 gamed behind the first place Kansas City Cowboys.
-Te St. Paul/Ft.
-Wayne ended the season with a 20-31 record, playing the season under managers Andrew Thompson and Billy Alvord in the two locations.
+The St. Paul/Ft.
+Wayne ended the season with a 20–31 record, playing the season under managers Andrew Thompson and Billy Alvord in the two locations.
 Outfielder Scrappy Carroll returned to St. Paul and hit 16 home runs to lead the Western League.

 St. Paul did not return to minor league play in 1893, as The Western League did not reform for the season.